wavemaker/docs/learn/app-development/variables/crud-variable.md

 ## Events

-During the life cycle of a Variable, a set of events are emitted by the Variable, thus giving you the option to control the behavior of the Variable such as input data validations, data processing, success/error handling, etc. [Know More](/learn/app-development/variables/variables-actions/#events-implementation).
+During the life cycle of a Variable, a set of events are emitted by the Variable, thus giving you the option to control the behavior of the Variable such as input data validations, data processing, success/error handling, and more.

+- OnBeforeUpdate
+- OnResult
+- OnError
+- OnBeforeDatasetReady
+- OnCanUpdate
+- OnSuccess

+To learn how to implement Events, see [Events Documentation](/learn/app-development/variables/events).

 ## Methods